dsanson/slides/talks/iad.md

 :::

 ::: nonincremental
--   Al-Dashtakī does not consider this case.
+-   Al-Dashtakī does not discuss the status of ZTT and ZTF when Z goes missing but ZT does not.
--   Earlier, he told us that when Z goes missing, it is not correct to attribute truth or falsity to it.
-So ZT is not correct.
+-   But we already know from earlier that he thinks that, in this situation, ZT is not correct.
--   Unless there is unexplained funny business, it follows that ZT is false.
+-   Assuming the "traditional package", this means that ZT is false.
--   ...And it follows that ZTT, which says ZT is true, is not correct.
+-   So ZTT, which says ZT is true, is not correct.
 :::

 ## Z goes missing, but ZT is actualized {auto-animate}